dockwall/csv-analyzer/README.md

 # csv-analyzer

+Simple Node.js app that analyzes different data sources and returns summary in custom format (console, HTML file)

-Simple Node.js app for messing around with CSV and TypeScript
+Only for messing around with Node.js, Typescript and Design Patterns